-What word would you use to describe the last two years?
+What word would you use to describe the last four years?
 Turbulent, frightening, exhausting, heartbreaking, hopeful?
-It’s hard to sum up the last 700-odd days that have felt like a lifetime.
+It’s hard to sum up everything that's happened, but it sure has felt like a lifetime.
 I know one word that I wouldn’t use: “Fun.”

 In a tumultuous time of isolation, social division, political unrest, and climate disruption (I’ll stop here so I don’t reach my character limit in the second paragraph), it’s become more difficult to find moments of joy, especially at work.
 And the numbers don’t lie: 46% of employees report they are largely dissatisfied with their experience at their organization (source: Gartner).